priyashome/covapi_doc/README.md

 # covapi
-API for COVID Data provided by NY Times
+API Documentation for COVID Data provided by NY Times